-Here are five ways to regulate your team’s vacations requests to ensure your business is always covered and continues to run smoothly:
+Read on for six ways to regulate your team’s vacations requests to ensure your business is always covered and continues to run smoothly.

-Everyone should be on the same page in relation to team vacation requests.
-Take the guesswork out of asking for time off by creating a leave policy.
-This policy should include your team’s responsibilities, obligations, and rights in terms of making vacation requests.
+Whether you’re leading the charge as a large retail chain or you’re head of a small urgent care clinic, you need to take the guesswork out of leave management.
+Your policy should include your team’s responsibilities, obligations, and rights in terms of making vacation requests.
 The policy should include a step-by-step description of your vacation request and approval process.
 The structure of your leave policy will depend on your individual business, but the following are three common categories:

 Regardless of the type of leave policy you create, the following should be included in your vacation procedure:

 After you create your leave policy, it needs to be communicated to your employees when they start work.
 To avoid confusion and doubt, ensure you have a way to identify when employees have read your leave policy.
-Deputy’s News Feed has the functionality to upload documents, like your leave policy, and allows you to ask for confirmation that your employees have read and understood the document.
+Use a streamlined communication app that has the functionality to upload documents, like your leave policy, and allows you to ask for confirmation that your employees have read and understood the document.

 To avoid a flood of vacation requests coming in at the same time, give your team a cut-off date for requesting time off.
 This approach will also help you to plan for peak times in your business.
 Give yourself enough time to consider your teams’ vacation requests so you can resolve any conflicts.
 The deadline for holiday request submission should be included in your leave policy so that all employees know what’s expected of them.

-Trading shifts can become very messy and costly if you don’t use the right tools.
+But trading shifts can be messy if you don’t use the right tools.
 You need to set parameters for shift trades to be effective for your business and your team.
-To avoid difficulties like an insufficient cover, overstaffing or the wrong skills mix, your vacation management tool needs to identify the following:
+To avoid difficulties like insufficient cover, overstaffing or the wrong skills mix, your vacation management tool needs to identify the following:

 To ensure your trade shift procedure operates as it should, include an option in your vacation management tool that requires all shift-swapping arrangements to be approved by the owner or a manager.
 This safeguard will help you spot any unusual activity in the regulation of your team’s holiday request.
 For example, where one employee is covering a lot of their team members’ shifts.
 This could be an indication that the employee is having difficulty saying “no” when asked to work extra shifts and may need your help in dealing with the situation.

-It’s not possible to approve all your teams’ vacation requests during busy times like the holidays.
+Unfortunately, it might not be feasible to offer everyone the same days off.
+After all, someone needs to be there to help your customers.
 Offer incentives or bonuses to encourage your employees to work during the holidays and other peak times.
 These incentives could be:

-Despite your best efforts to keep your business fully staffed during busy periods, you might need to approve more vacation requests than you want to.
+Despite your best efforts to keep your business fully staffed during busy periods, you might need to approve more vacation requests than you’d like.
 It pays to be prepared with a backup plan to hire seasonal employees.
 Sometimes, to strike the balance between keeping your team happy and running a successful business, you’ll need to bring in extra help.